 Sundays on Fire III: A New Beginning!

-Now extended until the END OF 2025 for your viewing enjoyment, on the second Sunday of every month, at high noon, Subway Cinema teams up with the Nitehawk Prospect Park to deliver a 35mm print of a Hong Kong classic.
+Now extended until the END OF 2025 for your viewing pleasure, on the second Sunday of every month, at high noon, Subway Cinema teams up with the Nitehawk Prospect Park to deliver a 35mm print of a Hong Kong classic.
 We don’t tell you the title until it appears on the screen, but 2025’s line-up is all killer, no filler.
-We’re live-subtitling some prints with new translations specially made for this series, and we’re showing several stone cold classics that never play anywhere.
+We’re showing several stone cold classics that never play anywhere, and some movies so obscure you’d be hard-pressed to find them even on laserdisc.
 We don’t know how we got these prints either!
 Next up…